 About Nova Scotia's PNP

-Prior to its admission rounds, Nova Scotia does not disclose the industries or selection criteria it would be using - although it frequently invites applicants without any ties to the province.
-Candidates must express interest in Nova Scotia and have a current Express Entry profile.
+Before its admission rounds, Nova Scotia does not disclose the industries or selection criteria it would use - although it frequently invites applicants without ties to the province.
+Candidates must express interest in Nova Scotia and have a current Express Entry profile to apply for Nova Scotia's PNP.

 About Prince Edward Island's PNP